Vargodl/DVwords-WeekenStrung/README.md

 The younger of my two sisters (Bonnie), who was about 2 years older than me, and I were fairly close.
 She was older than me by years and some of those things which age differently by gender (dating, for example; her boyfriend Chuck P, who was very easy to really like)).
 She and I were bookend years in high school.
 She sort of advised and protected me.
 She is also the main reason that I didn’t attend the parochial high school that I was registered to attend (next step to the priesthood and all) because she denigrated it compared to the local public high school from which I graduated 50 years ago this summer.
 Interestingly, she also left our parochial grade school at grade 6 (Thanks Sister unMerry HemmorrhoidFace) to finish in the local public school (Lafayette) whereas Jim and I spent all 8 years at St Adalbert, the same grade school that my mom attended.
 I remember Jim and I got Bonnie ‘talked to’ by our dad when once she got angry with us and shockingly shouted up the stairs that we were “fucked up fuckers.”
 For some strange reason, Bonnie also told me (verbally, procedurally)  how to use toilet paper for butt wiping post poop…take two connected, fold, wipe with one side, fold in half, wipe, fold, wipe, fold…until nothing left, break through or dirty fingers.

-When our elder and first sister, Jeri was probably around 13-14 or so, I was sitting next to her on the couch.
-She was wearing a turtleneck and opened the neck to look at her pert, pubertal boobs.
-Not really thinking or expecting anything, I also stuck my head in her turtleneck and saw her perkiness.
-I was pre-sacramentalled but of course I knew about sin (which I thought I was committing because of my awkward ogling).
-Knowing about penance for sins but really knowing prayers, I did the only thing I could think of: multiple repetitive sign’s ‘o the cross (SOTC) as penance—which is funny because the SOTC is really a pre-prayer, kind of like saying “I’m about to start (and also finish) praying.
-So I was not even really praying…really penancing.
-Ironic!

-I also, later, very hornily asked my mom what a vagina was.
-She embarrassedly and awkwardly responded “It’s like a small front butt.”

-…a small front butt!

 Here’s to the delayed recognition of the things we blame for happening to us which, in actuality, happened for us.